nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter6_chapter_6_faith_toward_god.md

 <!-- p49 -->
 Our faith is also strengthened by what we see God do, but sometimes what we see in the natural world challenges what we hear from God.
-Reconciling the inconsistency between what we see and hear is an important ministry of the Holy Spirit, who promises to lead us in to all truth (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="16" data-verses="13" data-lang="en" data-version="NKJV">John 16:13</span>).
+Reconciling the inconsistency between what we see and hear is an important ministry of the Holy Spirit, who promises to lead us in to all truth (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="16" data-verses="13" data-lang="en" data-version="NKJV">John 16:13</span>).

 <!-- p50 -->